lukso-network/docs/docs/guides/fetch-data/01-read-profile-data.md

 - `provider`: a [provider](https://docs.lukso.tech/tools/erc725js/providers) object.
 Usually used with the RPC endpoint URL
 - `config`:  used to configure the IPFS gateway

 Besides the schema, we also use `isomorphic-fetch` to fetch the HTTP response from the profile while using `node` for execution.
-You may not need this library if you use extended environments like `ReactJS` or `VueJS`.
+You may not need this library if you use browser environments like `ReactJS` or `VueJS`.
 First, we have to install the libraries.

 ```shell
 npm install @erc725/erc725.js